abuasiyah/Linux-learning-module-README.md/Bandit/06-Level_4-5.md

 Example: find /home -name "*.txt"

 **Execution:**
-Once we have entred bandit4, we will first type the command ls to list the files that is in the home directory.
+Once we have entered bandit4, we will first type the command ls to list the files that is in the home directory.
 ``` bash
 ls
 ```